Saturday, June 23, 2012

 1957: A keyboard-banging star first emerged on the charts.
 He would go on to score 18 hits in the early years of the Rock Era.
 On this date, Jerry Lee Lewis debuted with his first single--"Whole Lotta' Shakin' Goin' On".

 1957: It was a magical time on the R&B chart.
-"Searchin'" by the Coasters, which would go on to become one of The Top R&B Songs of the Rock Era* with 12 weeks at #1, spent a third week at the top.
+"Searchin'" by the Coasters, which would go on to become one of The Top R&B Songs of the Rock Era* with 12 weeks at #1, spent its third week at the top.

-1959: Ricky Nelson sang "I Got a Feeling" on his family's television program The Ozzie & Harriet Show.
+1959: Ricky Nelson sang "I Got A Feeling" on his family's television program The Ozzie & Harriet Show.

 1964: Sam Cooke kicked off a two-week gig at the Copacabana nightclub in New York City.